Cross Connection Control

 - Atmospheric vacuum breakers

-The potential hazard indicates the appropriate assembly.
-In general, we accept air gaps and reduced pressure backflow assemblies for high hazards and double check valve assemblies, pressure vacuum breaker assemblies and atmospheric vacuum breakers for low hazards.
+The type of assembly you choose will depend on the potential hazard present.
+In general, we accept air gaps and reduced pressure backflow assemblies for high hazards, and double check valve assemblies, pressure vacuum breaker assemblies and atmospheric vacuum breakers for low hazards.

-The backflow preventer chosen must be listed on the Washington State Department of Health's Approved Backflow Prevention Assembly List.
-Assemblies not currently listed must have been listed at the time of original installation.
+The backflow preventer you choose must be listed on the Foundation for Cross-Connection Control and Hydraulic Research Approved Assemblies List.
+Assemblies not currently listed must have been listed at the time of your original installation.